 WHAT’S NEXT FOR THIS SITE

-In the fall of 2017, Tyson Research Center will do some native plantings on the site - including grasses and trees - to complete restoration.
-The Conservancy, the contractors, and Tyson Research Center will also all be monitoring the streambank for the next two years to see if it geomorphology changes over time - measuring for physical and biological responses to the restoration.
+In the fall of 2017, Tyson Research Center incorporated some additional native plantings on the site - including grasses and trees - to complete restoration.
+The Conservancy, the contractors, and Tyson Research Center will continue to monitor the streambank for the next two years to see if it geomorphology changes over time - measuring for physical and biological responses to the restoration.
 We are also happy to report that the structure has held up through multiple flood events that the site has experienced since the completion of the restoration.
 Past flood events - prior to the restoration - would result in an increase in erosion of the streambank and sediment into the water.

 We are also working with researchers who collected fish data from this location several years ago to return to the site and re-survey now that it has been restored.